sierrajulietromeo/Dump1090-Daily-Aircraft-Report/README.md

 ### Dump1090-Daily-Aircraft-Report

-Aggregates Dump1090-mutability messages to a daily report then emails and/or writes log-file and/or writes to MySql database
+Aggregates Dump1090-mutability messages to a daily log-file.
+(Suitable for my needs) See original project if you require more details.

 ![Alt text](screen.png?raw=true "Sample Report")